Tectonics, Earthquakes, Volcanoes

 The Smithsonian has a great Global Volcanism Program, with a database of volcanoes going back 10,000 years.
 Their new “Eruptions, Earthquakes, & Emissions” web application (or “E3”) is a great time-lapse animation of volcanic eruptions and earthquakes since 1960.
 It also shows volcanic gas emissions (sulfur dioxide, SO2) since 1978 — the first year satellites were available to provide global monitoring of SO2.

-One of the most interesting people I’ve met is Dr. Bob White, a volcanologist – and Christian – at Cambridge University.
+One of the most interesting people I’ve met is Dr. Bob White, a volcanologist – and Christian – at Cambridge University (academic website including details on reearach and publications).
 He has given several talks and written a number of articles (and books on Christian responses to natural disasters (speaking as an expert!), including:

 - Natural-Disasters.pdf (Christians in Science pamphlet)